MagicSetEditorPacks/Full-Magic-Pack/README.md

 5. Move or copy all other subfolders into your MSE folder.

 # CardConjurer
-Some showcase template images are provided by [CardConjurer](https://cardconjurer.com/):
+Some template images are provided by [CardConjurer](https://cardconjurer.com/):

-Innistrad Double Feature, New Capenna Golden Age, New Capenna Art Deco, New Capenna Skyscraper, Praetor, JP Mystical Archive, PT Box for Mystical Archives
+Praetor Showcase, JP Mystical Archive, PT Box for Mystical Archives Innistrad Double Feature, New Capenna Golden Age, New Capenna Art Deco, New Capenna Skyscraper